Malgsx/Advent-of-AI---Block-/README.md

 ══════════════════════════════════════════════════════════════════════
 ```

-## ⭐ Show Your Support
+## Show Your Support

-If you enjoyed this project, please give it a ⭐️ on GitHub!
+If you enjoyed this project, please give it a star on GitHub!

 ---

-**May the Triforce guide your path!** 🔮⚔️✨
+**May the Triforce guide your path!**

 *Happy Fortune Telling!*